 - Do something that you like doing.
 If you hate your job and can’t wait until you can go home every day, it is very unlikely you will give the extra effort it takes to get ahead.

-- Save Money: Yes I bought a Lamborghini last year, but I saved money for many years before buying it.
+- Save Money: Yes I bought a Lamborghini, but I saved money for many years before buying it.
 I also bought the car partially as an investment and it has increased in value this last year.

 - Make goals and plan your life: Most people drift through life hoping success will find them somehow.
 It doesn’t work that way, you have to find success and make it happen.
 Start by writing out how you want your life to be in the future and then make goals and plans that will help you make it a reality.